kevinbthomson/slc-tattoo-expo/src/what-to-expect.md

 #### ⏰ How do I set up and appointment with an artist?

 Go to our <a href="/artists/">Artists page</a> and find the artists you are looking to schedule with.
 You can click on their profile to go directly to their website, Instagram or email.
 From there you can get in contact directly with your artists to schedule your time with them at the Expo.
+Many artists will also be taking walk ups! so feel free to browse around the booths and find the artists you like.
+Strike up a conversation and work out a time during the Expo.

 #### 💳 Do you accept Credit Cards at the door?